Rigidity of cohomology automorphisms of homogeneous spaces and coincidence theory: Rigidity of Cohomology Automorphisms

 The cohomology ring of the complex Grassmannian $ \mathbb{C}G_{n,k} $ is generated by the Chern classes $c_i,\forall i \in I $ as given in \eqref{cohomo of grass}.
 In \eqref{Cohomology of H_times}, we see that the cohomology ring of $S^m \times \mathbb{C}G_{n,k}$ is generated by $u, c_i, \forall i \in I$.
 Therefore, it is sufficient to describe the images of the generators to classify graded endomorphisms of $H_{\times}^*$.
-The following is the main result of this section.
+Hence, we have the following proposition.